benjaminsampica/bensampica.com/content/post/efcoreconcurrency/index.md

             entry.CurrentValues.SetValues(entry.Entity);
         }

-        return InterceptionResult.Suppress(); // If it makes it here.
+        return InterceptionResult.Suppress(); // If it makes it here, suppress the exception.
     }
 }
 ```